data-intuitive/Portash/README.md

 Done:

+- Dry-run and config parameters
+- defaults config and merging with additional config
 - Parsing individual _paths_ in the config
 - Parsing arguments (array of keywoards/options)
 - Parsing parameters (array of name/value hashes)